viking-frank/neurocats.github.io/_posts/2017-08-14-tensorflow-mlp.md

 would be too much for this tutorial.

 ### Computation
-Before we start the tensorflow session let us get over with the bureaucracy.
+Before we start the tensorflow session let us bring behind us the bureaucracy.

 ```python
 # for tensorboard usability just merge all summaries into one node